respatialized/respatialized/content/not-a-tree.md

 I'm going to have to write my own text->EDN parser that replicates what `scribble` relies on reader macros to do.
 I'm fortunately _not_ trying to alter in any fundamental way how clojure data is transformed into its AST; I'm just doing some preprocessing on plaintext so it's the right shape when it hits the clojure reader.
 Into the wilderness.

+<span class="f2 b">Extensible Textual Notation, part 10</span>
+<span class="f4">2020-01-21</span>

+While I have a decent enough concept of the _source_ of the data generated through writing in plaintext, I don't yet have a good concept of the _target_ of that data.
+I intend to use `datahike` as a persistent storage format, but it's daunting to think about where to start.

+Here's a good bootstrapping exercise for understanding the format and how it works: a quotes page in Perun.
+It will read a `quotes.edn` file, dump the data parsed out from that quotes file into a `datahike` db, and then use that data to generate the `hiccup` content for the page.
+Once that's in place, I'll have a better idea of the schema I need to yank quotes out of the posts where they're quoted and add them to this DB.

+One important benefit of using functions rather than markup to define quotes is the ability to *preserve context* by including the references back to the piece of writing containing the quotes.
+This was one of the great promises of project Xanadu, the ability to see in tandem the multiple layers of context surrounding a link to a passage from another page.
+I cannot create a system as fully dynamic as Xanadu, but I can use an intermediate evaluation step as text is read from its input format to capture the structure created by the text and its references.